Nyerere/PACE-HRH-UI/README.md

 ### Making Targeted Changes to Model Parameters
 The PACE-HRH-UI app comes with predefined configurations files for Ethiopia, if you wish to update the model, please refer to the Technical Documentation section on [Making Targeted Changes to Model Parameters](https://github.com/vitalwaveinc/PACE-HRH-UI/wiki/Model-Implementation:-Making-Targeted-Changes-to-Model-Parameters).

+### Implementing the Model

+For more information on implementing the model, please refer to the Technical Documentation section on [Running the Model](https://github.com/vitalwaveinc/PACE-HRH-UI/wiki/Model-Implementation:-Running-the-Model).

 ### Alternative Run Method: Run the App Locally

 This is an alternative to downloading the app as a zip file.
 The first step is to run `install_packages.R`, once you have all the